ducay-aristotle/Unreal_Engine_Stuff/README.md

 ## Project Description(Detailed)
-This project focus's on building a local multiplayer online session. the project was also made from a classroom size of 21 students, the project is meant to give us experience working in a studio enviornment, gain exerpeince with the unreal editor while also giving everyone experience in their respective creative field.
-My role in the project is Lead blueprint programmer. due to some minor complecations some people had to take double roles through out the time working on the project.
+This project focuses on building a local multiplayer online session. the project was also made from a classroom size of 21 students, the project is meant to give us experience working in a studio environment, gain experience with the unreal editor while also giving everyone experience in their respective creative fields.
+My role in the project is Lead blueprint programmer. due to some minor complications some people had to take double roles throughout the time working on the project.

 ## Skills Aquired/Learned
 - Proper Pipeline workflow